How Much is YouTube Worth? Over US$180bn in 2022

-Our thesis implies that over the next decade, YouTube will grow from a ~$20bn annual revenue business with 6% share of the digital ad spend, to become a $83bn business with the majority of revenue dominated by ad spend and a doubling of its share of global digital ad spend (ex China) to 13%.
+Our thesis implies that over the next decade, YouTube will grow from a ~$33bn annual revenue business with 7-8% share of the digital ad spend (pre Traffic Acquisition Costs), to become a $120bn business with the majority of revenue dominated by ad spend and a doubling of its share of global digital ad spend (ex China) to 14%.

 Cost and Profitability forecasts Following our revenue forecasts we must estimate operating costs and reinvestment rates to arrive to our forecast free cash flow figure